TheodorRene/list_methods/README.md

 # Gotchas
 Remember to call the .c() method since this resets the object so it can be used further.
-This is not necessary when ending the pipeline with .reduce()
+This is not necessary when ending the chain of operations with .reduce()

 ## Javascript